vrandall66/front-end-submissions-public/1811/mod-1/ideabox-triples/mariel-justin-jessica.md

 * [ x ]  Novice - Crafts markup according to the [turing html style guide](https://github.com/turingschool-examples/html)

-    * The main thing holding you back from advanced beginner is not utolizing data attributes.
+    * The main thing holding you back from advanced beginner is not utilizing data attributes.
 Overwise, the html was quite good.

 ------------------------------------------------------------------